“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 Women are no longer willing to go to work just for the paycheck.
 American women will shop around for a job until they find one that suits their preferences.

-Here are other interesting facts about yourself for an interview.
+Here are other interesting facts about yourself for an interview to promote as a company looking to hire female workers.
 If your company assures applicants that they’ll be on the job for a long time, you’re likely to be a hit with the women.
 52% of women prefer jobs that come with job security and stability compared to 50% of men.

-Here’s why the statistic is popular amongst women:
+Here’s why the statistic is popular among women:

 In the US, both genders bring home the bacon.
 Single-parent families also make up to 80% of single mothers the sole breadwinners.
 So, job security is of the utmost importance for this demographic.